rimanshu11/book-management-system/README.md

 	Regular updates for bug fixes, security patches, and feature enhancements.
 	Performance monitoring and scaling based on user growth.

+# Features

+1. **Add Book**
+   - Users can add a new book to their collection using a simple form.
+   - The form includes fields such as book title, author, genre, publication year, and more.

+2. **Delete Book**
+   - Users can delete any book they have added to the system.
+   - This helps keep the collection organized and up to date.

+3. **Edit Book**
+   - Users can update the details of any listed book.
+   - They can correct typos, change the author, or modify any other information.

+4. **Display Books**
+   - All books added by the user are displayed in a tabular format.
+   - This table allows for easy viewing and management of the book collection.

+5. **Fetch Books**
+   - The system integrates with the Google Books API to fetch book details.
+   - Users can search for books using this API and display them in the table.

+6. **Asynchronous Search**
+   - Users can search for their favorite books by typing the title in a search bar.
+   - The search is performed asynchronously, providing instant results.

 # Setup Instruction

 1) clone the github repository